rjcossa/item-catalog/README.md

 * Add http://localhost:8000 to the Authorized Javascript origins and the the authorized redirect URIs
 * Download the client Secret
 * Rename the client secret to `client_secrets.json` and place it in the `/vagrant/catalog/` in the VM
-* Copy the Client ID and place it in the `/vagrant/catalog/templates/login.html` file
+* Copy the Client ID and place it in the `/vagrant/catalog/templates/login.html` file replacing `data-client-id`

 ### Adding Pixabay API Key